Baba Siddique: Personal life

 Baba Siddique was born in Patna, Bihar.
-His family is originally from Shekh Toli village in Gopalgunj district of Bihar.
+His family is originally from Shekh Toli village in Gopalganj district of Bihar.
 Baba Siddique was married to Shehzeen Siddique.
 They had two children; a daughter, Arshia Siddique, and a son, Zeeshan Siddique.

 Death

 At the age of 66, Baba Siddique was shot on 12 October 2024 in Kherwadi area of Mumbai by three unidentified men.
 The attack took place near the office of his son, Zeeshan Siddique, who was then the sitting MLA of Vandre East Assembly constituency.
 He was then rushed to Lilavati Hospital but succumbed to injuries.
 Huge crowd was seen outside the hospital while he was admitted in the critical state.
 The then deputy CM of Maharashtra Devendra Fadnavis also rushed to the hospital.

 Perpetrators

 Two people were taken into custody, identified as Gurmail Baljit Singh from Haryana and Dharmaraj Rajesh Kashyap from Uttar Pradesh.
 The police later named two more suspects, Shivkumar Gautam from Uttar Pradesh, and Mohammad Jaseen Akhtar.
 The police arrested Praveen Lonkar, who they say provided logistics support, and claimed that his absconding brother Shubham Lonkar was the mastermind behind the shooting.
 On 15 October 2024, police made a fourth arrest, that of Harishkumar Balakram Nisad from Uttar Pradesh.
 The Mumbai Police confirmed that the gang led by Lawrence Bishnoi, who is lodged in Sabarmati Central Jail, was involved in the assassination.